Community Structure and Its Stability on a Face-to-Face Interaction Network in Kyoto City: Introduction

-Theories of community stability have been studied to evaluate the quality of the results of community analysis.
-Some previous studies proposed a way to measure stability using network structures such as clusters and reciprocity \cite{RN23,RN31}, node centrality within communities relative to the outside \cite{RN41}, groups of nodes that are invariant over time in the network \cite{RN33,RN35}, a consensus of results from multiple methods of community analysis \cite{RN32}, and autocorrelation of dynamic Markov processes \cite{RN34}.
-However, the stability in those community analyses has not been explained in a viewpoint of statistical mechanics.
-Therefore, we consider the face-to-face interaction network as a system in which two kinds of citizens and visitors are mixed and investigate its stability using a statistical mechanical model.
+Persistent communities have factors that enable their stable existence.
+We consider thermodynamic stability to be the cause of the persistence of the community.
+Therefore, we expect that persistent communities in face-to-face interaction networks are satisfied under thermodynamic stability conditions.
+Previous studies have analyzed the stability of communities to evaluate the quality of community analysis.
+Some methods have been proposed for measuring stability using network structures, such as clusters and reciprocity\cite{RN23,RN31}, node centrality within communities relative to the outside\cite{RN41}, groups of nodes that are invariant over time in the network\cite{RN33,RN35}, consensus of results from multiple methods of community analysis\cite{RN32}, and autocorrelation of dynamic Markov processes\cite{RN34}.
+However, these stability measures do not represent the cause of the community's stable existence.
+We developed a theory to examine stable community structures in terms of thermodynamics.
+This theory provides a thermodynamic explanation of the stability of persistent communities in face-to-face interaction networks.
+It is also possible to adapt the developed theory of stable community structure to any kind of complex system because a network structure universally exists in any complex system.

-Based on the above, the objectives of this research are (i) to construct a large-scale face-to-face interaction network using mobility data, (ii) to construct a theory to investigate the stability of the community in a viewpoint of statistical mechanics, and (iii) to apply the stability theory to the constructed face-to-face interaction network community and investigate its stability.
+We aim to achieve three goals: (i) to construct a large-scale face-to-face interaction network using mobility data, (ii) to identify persistent communities consisting of citizens and visitors, and (iii) to explain the cause of persistent communities according to the theory of stable community structure using a statistical mechanics model.
+We used mobility data to construct a large-scale face-to-face interaction network in Kyoto City, Japan, and explored the persistent communities.
+We calculated the chemical potentials of the communities based on the statistical mechanical model.
+We then explain the stability of the community structure that satisfies the equilibrium condition among the communities.

+This study contributes to our understanding of social networks in several ways.
+First, we developed a method to construct a large-scale face-to-face interaction network using mobility data, which makes it easy to collect a large amount of data.
+Second, we show a persistent community structure in Kyoto City, which indicates stationary communication patterns between citizens and visitors.
+Third, we adapt the theory to the results of real data analysis and find the community structure among persistent communities that satisfy the thermodynamic stability conditions.
+This theory of a stable community structure has been missing in previous network science studies.
+We consider this to explain the cause of the persistence of communities.